drbulu/drbulu.github.io/_posts/2016-12-16-mysql-intro-part5_basic_tutorial2.md

 ##### ii) tail

 Getting the last **n** entries (5 in this case) in a table.
 This isn't quite as simple as selecting the first entries.
 The best way to achieve this seems to involve the use of [sub queries](http://stackoverflow.com/questions/12125904/) (ee [here](http://stackoverflow.com/questions/118144/) also).
 There seems to be a solution for tables lacking an **id** column [here](http://stackoverflow.com/questions/3779180/), which was adapted from another situation (possibly of interest to look into later).
-However, the impression that I get is that attempting this procedure (tail) on tables without unique **id** columns is ill advised.
+However, the impression that I get is that attempting this procedure (tail) on tables without unique **id** columns is fraught with peril.

 For this example, I am selecting only the first 2 columns, **```film_id```** and **```title```**, in the outer **```SELECT```** statement for clarity, but this naturally works when including all columns (**```*```**).